 • 50(a)(6)(L) and (O) Substantially Equal Payments: The loan provided for a variable interest rate with the following features: (i) start rate of 8.99% for the first two years; (ii) followed by semi-annually adjusted rate equal to the six-month LIBOR plus 7.1%; (iii) periodic rate caps of 1.5%; (iv) floor of 8.99%; and (v) lifetime cap of 15.99%.
 Acknowledging that some tension exists between subsection 50(a)(6)(L), which requires that periodic payments be substantially equal in amount, and subsection 50(a)(6)(O), which authorizes variable rates of interest, the court turned for guidance to the informal interpretations of these subsections in the Regulatory Commentary on Equity Lending Procedures (see Section III.D.1.) and the formal interpretations of these subsections in §§153.11 and 153.16, respectively, of the Interpretations, noting that the Regulatory Commentary and these Interpretations contain essentially the same construction.
-The court found the Regulatory Commentary and these Interpretations persuasive authority, in that their construction gives effect to both subsections, and held that the loan, by complying with the construction contained in the Regulatory Commentary and these Interpretations, did not in that regard violate subsection 50(a)(6).
+The court found the Regulatory Commentary and these Interpretations, and held that the loan, by complying with the construction contained in the Regulatory Commentary and these Interpretations, did not in that regard violate subsection 50(a)(6).